TriKro/rsb-content/part2-the_index/generative-vs-evaluative.md

 > _“Our customers really want our product.”_

 This hypothesis is clearly bad for a number of reasons.
 The most obvious is that it’s tautologically correct and not worth investigating.
-If they are our customers, then they have already purchased our product and that is a good sign they actually want it.
+If they are our customers, then they have already purchased our product, and that is a good sign they actually want it.

 It is roughly equivalent to, “If the piece of paper is flammable, it will burn when ignited.”